-He was born on 10th of May 1991 in Orlando, Florida, as a son of the well-known race driver and the team owner Wayne Taylor.
+He was born on May 10, 1991 in Orlando, Florida, as a son of the well-known race driver and the team owner Wayne Taylor.
 As a boy, Jordan followed the footsteps of his father and the older brother Ricky and began racing 100 cc karts.
 He was pretty successful in various kart racing categories.
 As a boy, he won two regional championships and inaugural 24-hour go-kart race.

 Racing family - Ricky, Wayne and Jordan Taylor